How Vyvanse Can Help with Socializing

 Pro Tip

 Plan social events for when Vyvanse is most effective—usually a few hours after taking it.
 You’ll likely feel more focused and in control, making interactions more enjoyable.
+I often experience my symptoms getting worse in the evenings.
+So, adjusting the medication’s timing will help!
+More info on medication timing can be found here.

 Final Thoughts